Balajanovski/comp9417-project/README.md

 Also, for some models, consider piping the output to a text file, as it can be large.
 This section is meant to serve as a guide for running the files only.
 Some configurations are not mentioned.
 To view/configure the exact settings for any model, please open the source code or view the relevant section in the report.
 This is especially true for sections which pertain to hyperparameter tuning.

-Example model execution: `python -m src.svm linear 1.0 1.0 punct_stopwords_removed_lemmatized.csv`
+Example model execution: `python -m src.svm multinomial linear 1.0 1.0 punct_stopwords_removed_lemmatized.csv`

 ### Naive Bayes